How to create and configure Azure Integration Runtime

 Set-AzDataFactoryV2IntegrationRuntime -DataFactoryName "SampleV2DataFactory1" -Name "MySampleAzureIR" -ResourceGroupName "ADFV2SampleRG" -Type Managed -Location "West Europe"

 For Azure IR, the type must be set to Managed.
-You do not need to specify compute details because it is fully managed elastically in cloud.
+You don't need to specify compute details because it's fully managed elastically in cloud.
 Specify compute details like node size and node count when you would like to create Azure-SSIS IR.
 For more information, see Create and Configure Azure-SSIS IR.

 You can configure an existing Azure IR to change its location using the Set-AzDataFactoryV2IntegrationRuntime PowerShell cmdlet.
 For more information about the location of an Azure IR, see Introduction to integration runtime.

-Use the following steps to create an Azure IR using Azure Data Factory UI.
+Use the following steps to create an Azure IR using UI.

-On the Let's get started page of Azure Data Factory UI, select the Manage tab from the leftmost pane.
+1. On the home page for the service, select the Manage tab from the leftmost pane.

-On the Integration runtime setup page, select Azure, Self-Hosted, and then select Continue.
+3. On the Integration runtime setup page, select Azure, Self-Hosted, and then select Continue.
+Screenshot showing the Azure self-hosted integration runtime option.

-On the following page, select Azure to create an Azure IR, and then select Continue.
+4. On the following page, select Azure to create an Azure IR, and then select Continue.
+Screenshot that shows create an Azure integration runtime.

-Enter a name for your Azure IR, and select Create.
+5. Enter a name for your Azure IR, and select Create.
+Screenshot that shows the final step to create the Azure integration runtime.

-You'll see a pop-up notification when the creation completes.
+6. You see a pop-up notification when the creation completes.
 On the Integration runtimes page, make sure that you see the newly created IR in the list.
+Screenshot showing the Azure integration runtime in the list.

 Use Azure IR